 KANKAKEE, IL.
 (ECWd) –

-Karen Johnson, former member of the Kankakee School District Board of Education, participated in an activity which presented a conflict of interest between her elected position as board member, and her application for and job interview and hiring for the newly created position of Transportation Director for the district.
+Karen Johnston, former member of the Kankakee School District Board of Education, participated in an activity which presented a conflict of interest between her elected position as board member, and her application for and job interview and hiring for the newly created position of Transportation Director for the district.
 This type of activity appears to violate state law: the Illinois School Code and the Public Officer Prohibited Activities Act as described below.

 We reached out to Superintendent Genevra Walters on October 24, 2018, with several follow-up emails (Nov 7 and Dec 1).
 No comment was provided and no legal opinion from the district’s attorneys was provided.